Scholise — Evidence-first research, analysedScholise

 6. Academic honesty

 Scholise is designed to support your research process, not replace it.
-You are solely responsible for how you use the sources, summaries, and Outlines (Beta) generated by the Service.
+You are solely responsible for how you use the sources, summaries, Research Assistant responses, and outlines generated by the Service.
 Always verify sources independently, follow your institution's academic integrity policies, and properly cite all references in your work.

 7. Citation accuracy

-Scholise retrieves bibliographic metadata from third-party databases (OpenAlex, Crossref, Semantic Scholar) and AI-powered web search.
-Free PDF links are provided via Unpaywall when available.
-While we strive for accuracy, metadata may contain errors originating from the upstream source or from AI extraction.
+Scholise retrieves bibliographic metadata from third-party databases and open-access link providers.
+While we strive for accuracy, metadata may contain errors originating from upstream sources or automated extraction.
 Always verify citations against the original publication before submitting academic work.
-Sources found via AI web search should be independently confirmed using DOI links or publisher pages.
+Sources surfaced through automated assistance should be independently confirmed using paper links or publisher pages.

 8. No guarantee of peer-review correctness